It was the first hurricane warning I’d ever taken seriously.

 South Carolina has had its share storms.

-Hugo was so bad they retired the name.
-Floyd caused such a fiasco with the botched evacuation.
+Hurricane Hugo was so bad they retired the name.
+Hurricane Floyd caused such a fiasco with the botched evacuation.
 Residents recall people dying of heart attacks and thirst on the parking lot that had been I-26.
 People were trapped for 20 hours only to find out the storm had turned away and they would be spared.
 Just last year, a devastating 18 inches of rain fell in 24 hours over Columbia, causing a “1,000-Year Flood” that drowned people and wreaked millions of dollars in property damage.
 Matthew will certainly take its place among these catastrophes.